ScriptSmith/instamancer/utils/validation-generator/README.md

 The script will save typing to `output.ts` file (gitignored).

 After the generation is completed need to move all primitive types (which does not use other types, like `ThumbnailResources`, `Owner` and others) to the top of the file, final types (like `Post`) to the bottom of the file and fix all the block-scoped variables order errors manually.

+> Warning!
+By some weird reasons these typings are a little bit screwed.
+Need to replace Node3 with Node inside Post type to make them ok.

+To test the typings you can do `npm test -- -t "Strict mode"`